daniel10027/Dexel/README.md

 - Give Deploy Name
 - Select Web App type and deploy
 - Allow all acces to anyone that have the link
+- Copy the deployment url and paste it in your navigatr (it must show reponse : {"status":"SUCCESS"})
+- if the last action is ok do next , if not resume all the previous process
-- Copy the deployment url and paste it in lib > models > controller.dart in URL section
+- Copy the deployment url and paste it in ib > models > controller.dart in URL section

 ### 8 - Make Your Flutter Run and Enjoy